Edinburgh-Genome-Foundry/DnaCauldron/README.rst

 You provide a set of parts and receptor vectors and Dna Cauldron will compute the assembli(es) that could result from the mix.

+Dna Cauldron was written with Synthetic Biology applications in mind (typically, batches of parts-based assemblies).

-Dna Cauldron can import and export from Genbank, plays well with BioPython, and provides ways to select or randomize certain assemblies when dealing with large combinatorial assemblies.
+It is simple to use, plays well with BioPython, can import and export Genbank (it conserves all features), and provides ways to select particular constructs when dealing with large combinatorial assemblies.

 Installation
 -------------